garbles/yolk/README.md

 * __Stateless__: Describing both user interactions and values as observable event streams means that application design becomes entirely declaractive.

+### TL;DR

+Components are functions that return JSX.
+Rx observables are treated as plain values.

 ### Examples

 Consider the following example for a simple counter.
 We can write JSX by including the `/** @jsx yolk.createElement */`